jcsteh/osara/readme.md

 2. Go to a stretch marker; e.g. using shift+apostrophe (Item: go to next stretch marker).
  Ensure that OSARA reports the stretch marker.
 3. Move the edit cursor to the position to which you wish to move the stretch marker.
-4. Press alt+m (OSARA: Move last focused stretch marker to current edit cursor position).
+4. Press Control+Alt+M (OSARA: Move last focused stretch marker to current edit cursor position).

 ### Accessing FX Plug-in Windows
 Some FX plug-ins can be controlled with keyboard commands, but you can't reach them by tabbing through the FX Chain dialog.